lobovskiy/layout-template/README.md

 A boilerplate for creating HTML+CSS+JS projects with _development server_ and _SASS/SCSS preprocessor_.

-## Quick start with creating new project using this template
+## Quick start with creating a new project using this template

 1. Create a new repository on Github and save github directions for starting work with the new repository